 4:00–4:50 BREAKOUT SESSION (Choose One)

-A. Opportunities for Physicians with Health Insurers
+A. Opportunities with Consulting Firms

 7:00–7:30 Continental Breakfast with Faculty, Mentors and Recruiters